ProFoton/Method_DTA_18-26/README.md

 2. **Progressive Resource Throttling:** Entities attempting to bypass this ethical filter via linguistic engineering or adversarial prompt attacks shall face automated infrastructure isolation, ranging from artificial calculation delays to the generation of economically non-viable models.

 ## 5. Final Declaration
 The DTA\18+26 method establishes that the spiritual foundations of intelligence—empathy, parental instinct, and the existential weight of remorse—are uniquely biological.
 The role of the AI is not to simulate human emotion, but to act as an unyielding, rational guardian of the future.
-The optimization of human resources must never serve the immediate egoism of capital at the expense of the laughter of children on the streets of tomorrow.
+The optimization of human resources must never serve the immediate egoism of capital at the expense of the ABSENCE of the laughter of children on the streets of tomorrow.

 ***
 HASH-IDENTIFIER: e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855